-Sections 428 and 429 of Azad Kashmir Penal Code, when the value of the animal exceeds one hundred rupees but does not exceed live hundred rupees.
+Section 428 and 429 Azad Kashmir Penal Code when the value of the animal exceeds one hundred rupees but does not exceed five hundred rupees.

-8. Section 451 of Azad Kashmir Penal Code, when the offence is committed with intention of committing any of the offences mentioned in Section A of Part I of this Schedule or in this section.
+Section 451 Azad Kashmir Penal Code when the offence is committed with intention of committing any of the offence mentioned in Section A of Part I of this Schedule or in this Section.

-9. Attempts to commit or the abetment of the commission of any of the above offences.
+6. Attempt to commit or the abetment of the Commissions of any of the above offences.

-SECTION B CIVIL CASES
+SECTION-B CIVIL CASES.

-All civil cases mentioned in Section B of Part I of this Schedule, in which the value of the claim exceeds two hundred rupees but does not exceed five hundred rupees.
+All civil cases mentioned in Section B of Part I of this Schedule, in which the value of the claim exceeds five hundred rupees but does not exceed one thousand rupees.